Frostbite in Children

 What is frostnip?

 Frostnip is less severe and can affect the cheeks, ears, nose, fingers, and toes.
 It can usually be treated at home.
 The skin may be reddened and feel numb or tingly.
 If this occurs, bring your child inside and warm the skin with warm towels or blankets, or by immersing the area in warm water (100° to 105° F or 38° to 41° C) until sensation returns.
-Do not soak the affected area for more than 30 minutes.
-Do not rub or massage the skin.
-If symptoms of frostbite occur or warming the skin does not help, call your child's doctor immediately.
+Don't soak the affected area for more than 30 minutes.
+Don't rub or massage the skin.
+If symptoms of frostbite occur or warming the skin does not help, call your child's doctor right away.

 What are the symptoms of frostbite?